R&D Heterogeneity and Countercyclical Productivity Dispersion: Empirical Evidence of Heterogeneous Responses

 Recall that we use the firm--year RDI as a proxy for the equilibrium R\&D cost, and we use the within--industry ECDF to address the challenge of incompatibility of firms' RDI standards across different industries.
 We consider the following regression:

-where $NPS$ denotes the negative profit shock, and the set of control variables $\boldsymbol{X}$ includes the log of TFP, capital and employment, market share, number of firms in the industry-year cell, and the HHI, $\alpha_i$ and $\delta_t$ denote firm and year fixed effects.
-We use log RDI instead of level because the latter is highly right-skewed, with mean $4.49$ and the maximum as high as $25684.40$.
+where $NPS$ denotes the negative profit shock, $\alpha_i$ and $\delta_t$ denote firm and year fixed effects, and the set of control variables $\boldsymbol{X}$ includes the log of TFP, capital and employment, market share, number of firms in the industry-year cell, and the Herfindahl-Hirschman Index (HHI).\footnote{ Although the model implies a strong competition in a continuum of highly segmented markets, we impose no restriction on the market structure in our reduced-form analysis.
+Still, we include the HHI as a covariate to ensure that the variation in productivity dispersion is not driven by changes in with-industry competitiveness.} We use log RDI instead of level because the latter is highly right-skewed, with mean $4.49$ and the maximum as high as $25684.40$.
 This may be due to the fact some firms may have sales close to zero at times when their R\&D expenditures are positive.
 The coefficient $\gamma$ captures the heterogeneity of firms' responses.
 A positive estimate means that compared to firms with low past RDI, those with higher past--year RDI respond to the shock by increasing RDI.

 One potential concern, however, is that a high annual fluctuation in RDI can make the previous--year ECDF a bad indicator of a firm's long--term capacity to do R\&D. To smooth the fluctuation, we use the three-year moving average of R\&D expenditure to construct RDI, and compute the corresponding ECDF, denoted as $ECDF^{MA3}$.
 For robustness checks, we run the same specification for the three--year moving averages.